 On the other hand, Zagreb is the only city in Croatia with a major international airport, making it the arrival and departure point for many foreign visitors.

-Zagreb To Venice Drive
+1. Zagreb To Venice Drive – The Easiest Way

-Driving from Zagreb to Venice is the “freest” way of traveling between both cities.
-With your own wheels, you’ll be able to stop wherever and whenever you please, perhaps maybe even making a road trip out of the journey.
+The drive from Zagreb to Venice is the “freest” way of traveling between cities.
+With your wheels, you’ll be able to stop wherever and whenever you please, perhaps even making a road trip out of the journey.

 Most visitors will not need a visa.
-If, however, you’re not a resident of an EU country, Switzerland, Norway, Canada, the United States, New Zealand or Australia, it is always a good idea to double-check with your appropriate government agency whether or not you’ll need extra documents.
+If, however, you’re not a resident of an EU country, Switzerland, Norway, Canada, the United States, New Zealand, or Australia, it is always a good idea to double-check with your appropriate government agency whether or not you’ll need extra documents.

 A window sticker indicates that you have paid your toll fees.
 If your rental car does not have one of those, you must buy one at the Slovenia border.

-Zagreb To Venice Private Transfer
+2. Zagreb To Venice Private Transfer – Best Choice

 You won’t have to worry about how you’ll get to your hotel from the car rental place or bus station if you choose a private transfer from Zagreb to Venice.
 This exceptional transportation service is the most convenient one there is.